 Transferring the Archive to a Public Sector Partner

-If you choose to transfer your archives to a public sector archive, the collection will, in the main, be professionally catalogued and managed, and stored in good quality environmental conditions designed for the long-term preservation of archives.
-The records of your business will be accessible to academics and public researchers and will become part of the UKs cultural heritage.
-To find out the most suitable public sector partner for your business archives collection please contact The National Archives Business Archives Advice Manager email@example.com; telephone 020 8392 5270.
+The records of your business will be accessible to academics and public researchers, and will become part of the UK’s cultural heritage.
+To find the most suitable public sector partner for your business archives collection please contact Archives Sector Development at The National Archives: email@example.com or telephone +44 (0)20 8876 3444.

 N.B.
 Public sector archives include city and county records offices, university archives, and specialist museums and libraries that have archive collections.